 The Gloucester Institute of Technology operates an on-campus swimming and leisure facility and required a solution to its poor water quality due to high levels of chloramines, which are the cause of sore red eyes, itchy skin, overpowering chemical smells and is linked to cases of Asthma in young children.
 Eliminating chloramines and maintaining water quality is a challenge for any leisure facility operator.

-ATG Evoqua contracted with local engineering consultancy to provide a start-of-the-art UV water treatment system for its on-campus leisure facility.
-The quick and easy installation of the UV system from the ATG product family will provide protection for the campus pools and spa facilities by allowing operators to achieve optimum water disinfection without the use of chemicals, such as chlorine.
+Evoqua contracted with local engineering consultancy to provide a start-of-the-art UV water treatment system for its on-campus leisure facility.
+The quick and easy installation of the UV system will provide protection for the campus pools and spa facilities by allowing operators to achieve optimum water disinfection without the use of chemicals, such as chlorine.